hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 </ul>

 note:
-In contrast, Git doesn't store any patches.
+By contrast, Git doesn't store any patches.
 It stores snapshots of files and computes the differences when they are needed.

 ---